computersarecool/willynolan.com/_posts/projects/2017-04-04-power-glove.md

 ---
 <p>
 In the Summer of 2011 I was getting into DJing and was having a hard time breaking free from my computer.
 I wanted to be able to move and control the music at the same time.
-All the MIDI controllers I found required a USB cable connected to the computer.
+All the MIDI controllers I found required a USB cable to be connected to the computer.
 Clearly this was an untenable situation!
 </p>

 <p>
 For some reason I started to look at video game controllers as a solution, and specifically the Power Glove.
-Today there are many modified versions of the Power Glove controlling a variety of things but back in 2011 I could only find two examples.
+Today there are many modified versions of the Power Glove controlling a variety of things but back in 2011, I could only find two examples.
 The most influential version was from <a href="http://biphenyl.org/blog/2009/04/03/the-power-glove-20th-anniversary-edition">biphenyl</a>.
 The issue with this was that most of the buttons on the panel did not work after the modification.
 The other example was from Yueda Ben-Atar who used an adapter cable to convert the Power Glove to USB.
 The issue was this version was that the